-Key to avoiding and/or correcting inequitable salary structure problems are regular auditing practices, which facilitate the identification of such problems and in doing so enable their expeditious mitigation.[15]
-Such regular auditing practices are also required by campus policy, although this requirement does not appear to be well-known by unit chairs or effectively supported or enforced by campus administration.
-Salary structure assessments serve equity objectives by making salary structure problems visible (and so utilize transparency) while also directing units to address and "fully resolve" any salary inequities that are identified through such audits.
-Transparency is a valuable tool in promoting greater salary equity, with research showing its role in reducing gender gaps in university faculty salaries.[16]
-However, the transparency associated with CU auditing policy and practices is limited in that salary data and diagnostic tools are typically made visible only to unit Chairs and Directors rather than to all faculty.
+Key to avoiding and/or correcting inequitable salary structure problems are regular auditing practices, which facilitate the identification of such problems and in doing so enable their expeditious mitigation.
+[14] Salary structure assessments make salary structure problems visible (and so utilize transparency) while also directing units to address and "fully resolve" any salary inequities that are identified.
+Transparency is a valuable tool in promoting greater salary equity, with research showing its role in reducing gender gaps in university faculty salaries.
+[15] However, the transparency associated with CU auditing policy and practices is limited in that salary data and diagnostic tools are typically made visible only to unit Chairs and Directors rather than to all faculty.